Why "Safe & Found" Matters for Dementia

 - Offer companionship and reassurance – especially as dementia progresses, it’s important to make sure someone is available at all times to help with daily tasks and to redirect wandering if it occurs.

 - Take precautions with vehicle use – in the early stages of dementia, tools like GPS can help reduce the likelihood of getting lost.
-If someone is no longer driving, access to keys should be restricted.
-Don’t leave the person alone in a car.
+If someone is no longer driving, access to keys should be restricted so they’re not tempted to drive.
+Also, you should never leave the person alone in a car.

 Along with the above strategies to reduce confusion, anxiety, and other behaviors that lead to wandering, there are some safety tips you can follow.
 They include: